Video bitrate for push/view links

 As doing some testing there were these results:

-All the three push parameters are always limiting the maximum.
-So if you set one of the three parameters to a value, the outgoing video bitrate will never be higher than you set it.
+All three push parameters cap the maximum.
+If you set one of these values, the outgoing video bitrate will never be higher than that limit.

 Last updated